montjoie/NRC/readme.md

 For BeagleBone Black:
     pip3 install Adafruit_BBIO

-/Warning//: as currently I dont't have RPI, this was only tested on BBB
+ :warning: as currently I dont't have RPI, this was only tested on BBB

 ## Boards ##
 ### BeagleBone Black ###